abingdonpta/abingdonpta/content/about/fundraising/index.md

 <p style="clear:right;"></p>

+## Mabel's Labels

+The PTA fundraises in partnership with Mabel's Labels, a company that makes labels that parents can put on their kids' clothing, backpack, and other belongings.
+The PTA earns a portion of the sales.
+Order products here: http://campaigns.mabelslabels.com/ and search for "Abingdon" to support the PTA.

 ## Box Tops for Education

 Abingdon PTA participates in Box Tops for Education, which raises 10 cents for every box top scanned.